Koromix/rygel/web/koromix.dev/pages/misc.md

 You can find out more [in the code repository](https://github.com/Koromix/rygel/tree/master/src/rekord).

+# SaneBB

+SaneBB is a **small and fast BBCode parser in Java**, which I made as an alternative to the horribly overengineered and [inner-platform effect](https://en.wikipedia.org/wiki/Inner-platform_effect) victim [KefirBB library](https://github.com/kefirfromperm/kefirbb).

+It's a single Java file, the documentation is included at the top of the file.

+You can find it here [on GitHub](https://github.com/Koromix/libraries/blob/master/SaneBB.java).

 # Blikk

 Blikk is an **embeddable beginner-friendly programming language** with static types, fast compilation.